-FCRA needs ‘drastic overhaul’ to make it more facilitating, ex-bureaucrats urge Amit Shah
+FCRA needs ‘drastic overhaul’ to make it more accessible, ex-bureaucrats urge Amit Shah

 In an open letter, the group said that the law has been used to act against NGOs that take an independent view on economic, social and political issues.